Moving to San Juan, Philippines

 When we asked people what advice they would give someone preparing to move to San Juan, they said:

 "San Juan, is a city located in the Metro Manila region, known for its rich history, vibrant culture, and bustling city life.
 Before moving, expats should be aware of several key factors.
 Firstly, English is widely spoken in San Juan, making it easier for expats to communicate.
 However, learning some basic Tagalog phrases can be beneficial and appreciated by locals.
 The cost of living in San Juan is relatively low compared to Western countries, but it's higher than in other parts of the Philippines.
 Accommodation, food, and transportation are generally affordable, but imported goods can be expensive.
 San Juan has a tropical climate, with a dry season from November to April and a wet season from May to October.
 It's important to be prepared for high temperatures and humidity, as well as potential typhoons during the rainy season.
 The city is known for its traffic congestion, especially during rush hours.
 Public transportation options include jeepneys, tricycles, and taxis, but many expats choose to hire a private driver or use ride-hailing apps.
 Healthcare in San Juan is of a good standard, with several reputable hospitals and clinics in the city.
 Expats should ensure they have comprehensive health insurance, as private healthcare can be expensive.
 San Juan offers a variety of local and international cuisine, with numerous restaurants, cafes, and street food vendors.
 Filipino food is a blend of Malay, Chinese, Spanish, and American influences, and is often served with rice.
 The city is also known for its shopping malls, which are not just places to shop but also social hubs with restaurants, cinemas, and entertainment facilities.
 Safety can be a concern in some parts of San Juan, as in any large city.
 It's advisable to be aware of your surroundings, avoid displaying valuable items in public, and be cautious when traveling at night.
 Finally, Filipinos are known for their hospitality and friendliness.
-Integrating into the local community and participating in local traditions and festivals can greatly enhance your experience living in San Juan," replied a member in San Juan.
+Integrating into the local community and participating in local traditions and festivals can greatly enhance your experience living in San Juan," commented one expat who made the move to San Juan.

 How do I find a place to live in San Juan?